Frederick Septimus Kelly: Early life

-Kelly studied music at Eton under Charles Harford Lloyd, and was awarded a Lewis Nettleship musical scholarship at Oxford in 1899.
-At Balliol College, Oxford (BA, 1903; MA, 1912) he was mentored by Donald Tovey and became president of the university musical club and a leading spirit at the Sunday evening concerts at Balliol.
+Kelly studied music at Eton under Charles Harford Lloyd and was awarded a Lewis Nettleship musical scholarship at Oxford in 1899.
+At Balliol College, Oxford (BA, 1903; MA, 1912), he was mentored by Donald Tovey and became president of the university musical club and a leading spirit at the Sunday evening concerts at Balliol.
 He was a protégé of Ernest Walker.

 Rowing

 Kelly took up sculling while at Oxford and won the Diamond Challenge Sculls at Henley in 1902, beating Raymond Etherington-Smith in the final.

 He rowed in the four seat for Oxford against Cambridge in the 1903 Boat Race.
-Oxford lost the race by 6 lengths.
+Oxford lost the race by six lengths.
 Kelly went on to win the Diamond sculls at Henley again that summer, beating Julius Beresford in the final.
 He also won the Wingfield Sculls, the Amateur Championship of the Thames, beating the holder Arthur Cloutte.
 This was the only occasion on which he entered.

-On leaving Oxford in 1903 he starting rowing at Leander Club and was in the Leander crews which won the Grand Challenge Cup at Henley in 1903, 1904 and 1905 and the Stewards' Challenge Cup in 1906.
-In 1905 he again won the Diamond sculls, beating Harry Blackstaffe.
-His time on this occasion 8 min.
+On leaving Oxford in 1903, he started rowing at Leander Club and was in the Leander crews, which won the Grand Challenge Cup at Henley in 1903, 1904, and 1905 and the Stewards' Challenge Cup in 1906.
+In 1905, he won the Diamond Sculls again, beating Harry Blackstaffe.
+His time on this occasion was 8 min.
 10 sec. stood as a record for over 30 years.

-Kelly's last appearance in a racing boat was in 1908, when he competed at the London Olympic Games.
+Kelly's last appearance in a racing boat was in 1908 when he competed at the London Olympic Games.
 He was a member of the Leander crew in the eights, which won the gold medal for Great Britain.

 Contemporary reports of Kelly's oarsmanship were glowing: 'his natural sense of poise and rhythm made his boat a live thing under him'; 'Many think [Kelly] the greatest amateur stylist of all time'.

-Hands and arms
+Health

-In 1907 Kelly became worried about problems with his hands and arms that were impeding his performance, especially as a musician.
+In 1907, Kelly became worried about problems with his hands and arms that were impeding his performance, especially as a musician.
 He also developed a facial tic.
-He sought hypnotherapeutic treatment for this condition from J. Milne Bramwell, the specialist medical hypnotist, in London.
+He sought hypnotherapeutic treatment for this condition from J. Milne Bramwell, the specialist medical hypnotist in London.
 He attended Bramwell's rooms for treatment over an extended time.

-Life after Oxford
+Musician

-After leaving Oxford with fourth-class honours in history, Kelly studied the piano under Iwan Knorr at the Hoch Conservatory in Frankfurt, alongside members of the Frankfurt Group.
-On his return to London in 1908 he acted as an adviser to the Classical Concert Society and used his influence in favour of the recognition of modern composers.
-At this time he met and became a close friend of Leonard Borwick, probably England's finest pianist at the time.
-In 1911 he visited Sydney and gave some concerts, and in 1912 took part in chamber music concerts in London.
-He performed with Pablo Casals, and he helped organise a concert in London by Maurice Ravel, on 17 December 1913 at the Bechstein Hall.At the concert, Kelly played four solo piano pieces by Alexander Scriabin and performed the Phantasy piano quintet by James Friskin, with the English String Quartet.
+After leaving Oxford with fourth-class honours in history, Kelly studied composition with Iwan Knorr and piano with Ernst Engesser at the Hoch Conservatory in Frankfurt.
+On his return to London in 1908 he acted as an adviser to the Classical Concert Society.
+He used his influence in favour of the recognition of modern composers.
+At this time, he met and became a close friend of Leonard Borwick, probably England's finest pianist at the time.
+In 1911, he visited Sydney and gave some concerts, and in 1912 took part in chamber music concerts in London.
+He performed with Pablo Casals.
+He helped organise a concert in London by Maurice Ravel, on 17 December 1913 at the Bechstein Hall.
+At the concert, Kelly played four solo piano pieces by Alexander Scriabin and performed the Phantasy piano quintet by James Friskin, with the English String Quartet.